Some useful directions for transformer picking.

 The Two Way, Single Speaker for the Mono Setup

-The two way single loudspeaker for the monophonic setup consists of the JBL 2420 HF driver with the 2370A horn, the 2206 12’’ woofer (One of the last great 12’’ LF transducers produced with the unsurpassed Lansing quality) and a pair of Linkwitz-Riley filters.
+The two way single loudspeaker for the monophonic setup consists of the JBL 2420 HF driver with the AH-550 AzuraHorn, the 2206 12’’ woofer (One of the last great 12’’ LF transducers produced with the unsurpassed Lansing quality) and a pair of Linkwitz-Riley filters.

 The enclosure is a 70L box of slot (5cm X 25cm) vented type.

-The crossover consists of a pair of second order Linkwitz-Riley filters.
-One is a 900Hz LP for the woofer and the other is a 1100Hz HP for the HF driver, this setup gives minus one db of smirk centred at 1Khz.
+The crossover was a pair of second order Linkwitz-Riley filters.
+One was a 900Hz LP for the woofer and the other was a 1100Hz HP for the HF driver, this setup gave minus one db of smirk centred at 1Khz.